 If you’re visiting the Nottingham astronomy group then there is a map here.

-If you need something from my old site, try here.
+If you need something from my ancient previous site, try here.
 All old links should still work.